Is Compostable Packaging Doing More Harm Than Good?

 To have a positive environmental impact, there are three things you can do:

 - Avoid using plastic or plastic-coated bags entirely; switch to cotton totes

 - Don’t ever buy fresh produce wrapped in plastic

 - Use reusable cups rather than takeaway cups, which are plastic coated

 - Avoid household or baby wipes which generally contain plastic materials; switch to reusables

 - Don’t rely on compostable plastic unless you know it can be processed properly and not just buried.

 We are also doing our bit by providing greener options:

-- The Pantry will soon be stocking Maistic bin bags.
+- The Pantry is now stocking Maistic bin bags.
 They're made of a type of wheat fibre that's compostable at home using ordinary composing techniques.

 - Where possible, we use Vegware; 38% of the UK’s trade waste clients now have access to its disposal facilities, making it one of the best compostable options in the country.